rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<JavascriptEnabled value="0"/>

 ###TextSelectionEnabled
-Enables or Disables selection of text when dragging the stylus on the screen (Windows Mobile Only).
+Enables or Disables selection of text when dragging the stylus on the screen.

 **Possible Values**